Pyramid-Systems-Inc/Myriad-Mind/doc/ROADMAP.md

 **Key Achievements Roadmap:**
 - **Phases 1-2:** ✅ Functional agent network with specialized cognitive capabilities
-- **Phases 3-4:** Advanced processing and decentralized communication
+- **Phase 3:** ✅ Advanced processing pipeline with sophisticated NLP and synthesis
+- **Phases 4-5:** ✅ Graph-based architecture with Neo4j neural substrate
-- **Phases 5-8:** Multi-modal learning and comprehensive educational capabilities
+- **Phases 6-8:** Multi-modal learning and comprehensive educational capabilities
 - **Phases 9-11:** Self-awareness, curiosity, and autonomous operation
 - **Phase 12:** Complete biomimetic functionality with production-ready deployment

+### 🎉 Current Achievement: "Neural Substrate" Complete

+The Myriad Cognitive Architecture has successfully transitioned from a foundational design to an operational graph-based intelligent system.
+The implementation of the Neo4j knowledge graph with sophisticated agent discovery represents the successful establishment of the biomimetic "Neural Substrate" - the foundational infrastructure upon which advanced learning, memory, and autonomous behavior will be built.

 The Myriad Cognitive Architecture represents a fundamental shift from monolithic AI models to emergent intelligence through specialized agent collaboration, providing a scalable, efficient, and truly intelligent system that can learn, adapt, and evolve autonomously.